-We have audited the accompanying financial statements of Florida State University Research Foundation, Inc. (the Research Foundation), a direct-support organization and component unit of Florida State University, which comprise the statements of net position as of June 30, 2016 and 2015, and the related statements of revenues, expenses, and changes in net position, and cash flows for the years then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Florida State University Research Foundation, Inc. (the Research Foundation), a direct-support organization and component unit of Florida State University, as of and for the year ended June 30, 2017 and 2016, and the related notes to the financial statements, which collectively comprise the Research Foundation's basic financial statements as listed in the table of contents.